 Medicaid home equity limit in Pennsylvania

-In 2020, Pennsylvania has chosen to use the federal minimum home equity limit.
-Applicants more than $595,000 in home equity will not qualify for LTSS benefits.
+In 2023, Pennsylvania has chosen to use the federal minimum home equity limit.
+Applicants with more than $688,000 in home equity will not qualify for LTSS benefits.

 Penalties for transferring assets in Pennsylvania